Board papers

 TAGS

 The connection between CEOs and boards is critical for any organisation's prosperity.
-Nevertheless, when it comes to not-for-profit establishments or incorporated societies, their bond takes on an exclusive character of its own.
-This is because these organisations prioritise providing social or community services over making profits - a priority that adds intricacy to their governance needs.
+When it comes to not-for-profit establishments, including charities and incorporated societies, their bond takes on an exclusive character of its own.
+This is because these organisations prioritise providing social or community services over making surpluses (profits) - a priority that adds intricacy to their governance needs.

 The challenge of balance